Did you know? May is Neurofibromatosis (NF) Awareness month!

-For Neurofibromatosis Awareness Month, I’m going to share a brief overview of what NF is, the unique challenges that patients with NF face, and how we can support the NF community.
+In honor of this special month, I’m going to share a brief overview of what NF is, the unique challenges that patients with NF face, and how we can support the NF community.
 I also share a short story I wrote about my experience supporting my late sister’s heroic battle with NF.

-What is neurofibromatosis (NF)?
+What is Neurofibromatosis (NF)?

-NF is a rare genetic disorder that causes tumors to form in the brain, spinal cord, and nerves.
+NF is a (rare) genetic disorder that causes tumors to form in the brain, spinal cord, and nerves.

 - The tumors appear to form abnormal cell production and can be underneath or on your skin.